 Sunshine was rescued from a backyard butcher where she was waiting to be slaughtered.
 She lived in constant fear as well as illness and hunger.
 It may take us years to win her trust, but we won't quit until we have it, and we can show her how much we love her!

 Susie was brought to The Gentle Barn by someone who could no longer care for her.
 Chickens will treat us by the way they are treated; it is evident that she was loved before she came here, because Susie is very warm and gentle to the kids who come to visit.

-Sweetheart was born at The Gentle Barn on Valentine's Day from a mom rescued from the backyard butcher.
+Sweetheart was born at The Gentle Barn on Valentine's Day to her mom, Sunshine, who was rescued from the backyard butcher.
 Unlike her mom, Sweetheart will only know kindness, respect, safety and love and will get to stay with her mom for the rest of her life at The Gentle Barn and get the care all animals deserve.

 Thumper was rescued with his mom from a backyard butcher where he would have ultimately been slaughtered.
 When he arrived he was very ill and scared, so we set to work to heal his body and his heart.
 He will live the rest of his life with his mom and only know kindness and safety from now on.

 Tia was rescued from a backyard butcher where she was kept in horrendous conditions.
 She had open sores and was filthy and infested with parasites when we got her.
 After months of rehabilitation Tia is now healthy and happy and gave birth to a tiny baby girl.
 Mommy and baby will get to live together for the rest of their lives in safety, kindness and respect.